kauzerei/openautolab/build_instructions/building_as_described.md

 ## Connecting electronics

 ## Connecting hoses
 The vessels and the developing tank are connected to the hoses with interfaces, which are fancy L-shaped tubes with inner M8 threads on each end and a magnet on the bottom.
 The top thread is for the hollow screw, that is put through the hole in the bottom of the vessel, a gasket ring and then tightened to the interface itself.
-The machine is designed with AP developing tank, Ikea 500mL shakers and Brita water filter in mind.
-If you are building the machine from scratch you need to drill 8mm holes in each of those items, 20mm offset fro
-The side one is for the hose adapter.
-This part is designed to be interchangable, because of how easily it could be accidentally broken.
+The side thread is for the hose adapter.
+This part is designed to be interchangeable, because of how easily it could be accidentally broken.
 For the same reason it is designed with redundant sleeve that holds the hose and adds to the strength of the part.
 Parts list:
 - Silicone hose 6mm ID, 9mm OD
 - 3x T-connectors for 6mm hose
+- 4x hose adapters
+- 4x hose adapter sleeves
+- 4x hollow hollow screws
+- 4x silicone rings
--
+- 13x cable binders
+### Mounting hose adapters
 First, the sleeve is put on the hose, the side with hexagonal cutout facing the end of the hose.
 Then the narrow side of the adapter is put over the hose.
-Then holding the hose with one hand, the second pulls the sleeve to cover contact area.
+Then holding the hose with one hand, the sleeve to cover contact area with the second hand.
 The pulling force will stretch the hose so it becomes narrower and it is easier to fit the sleeve on top of it, however it should be done carefully not to pull the hose away from the assembled adapter.
-Magnets are simply put into the smaller cover and are held down with screwed on interfaces.
-The orientation of all the magnets should be the same in all holders and interfaces, so that they are attracted.
+Screw those adapters on the sides of the interfaces (not on top part which is opposite to the magnet)
+### Preparing vessels and tank
+The machine is designed with AP developing tank, Ikea 500mL shakers and Brita water filter in mind.
+If you are building the machine from scratch you need to drill 8mm holes in each of those items, 20mm offset from center for the tank and dead center for the others.
+Then for each one of those repeat similar mounting process.
+Put the hollow screw through the hole from the inner side, such that the thread is sticking outside.
+Put a silicone gasket on the thread.
+Screw the interface on, magnetic side down.
+Do not over-tight, especially if you have a 3d-printed screw.
+Tighten just that the interface is not unscrewing itself when forces are applied by the dangling hose during normal operation.
+### Finishing the connections
 Cut 4 pieces of